Harsukhdeepsandhu/To-Do-List-2020/README.md

-##This a To Do List app built with react js hooks and it presists data using localstorage
+## To Do List app built with react js hooks and it presists data using localstorage

 ## Available Scripts